Pit Boss Smoked Chicken Quarters

 1. Prepare The Smoker

 Preheat the pellet grill to 275°F for 10-15 minutes.
-Decide what sort of wood you’ll use.
-Light fruit wood is good for chicken recipes.
-Apple, cherry, or pecan wood is perfect, giving a light smoky flavor.
+Decide on the type of wood you’ll use.
+Light fruit wood is more suitable for chicken recipes, such as apple, cherry, or pecan wood, which is perfect, giving a light smoky flavor.

 Step 2: Season